 I've spent countless hours composing classical-style songs, arranging hymns, teaching piano, and pounding out Beethoven Sonatas.
-I've accompanied or directed church choirs for most of my adult life.
 You could say that I live, breathe, and eat music (minus the eating part).
 And yet . . . in 2008, I decided one random morning to write down a story that had been stuck in my head for months.
-Three weeks later, I had the first draft of a novel, and I was in love with creating fictional stories and characters.
-Now I read everything, analyze movie plots to the annoyance of my family, and jot down book ideas on random grocery lists.
+Three weeks later, I had the first draft of a novel, and couldn't get enough of creating fictional stories and characters.
+Now I read everything, analyze movie plots to the annoyance of my family, and jot down book ideas on random pieces of paper.
 To me, the best stories include a great love story, so I write romances (clean romances) with heart-pounding suspense.

-Well, that is officially more than you ever cared to know about me.
+Well, I'm sure that's more than you ever cared to know about me.
 Thanks for reading!
 If you have questions, shoot me an email.
 I love hearing from people.

 What's it like writing books and music?